Billiam/cncjs-pendant-streamdeck/README.md

 # cncjs-pendant-streamdeck

-A _highly_ configurable mobile web and (eventually) HID elgato stream deck pendant for CNCjs
+A _highly_ configurable mobile web and Elgato Stream Deck pendant for CNCjs and Grbl

 The web version acts as a prototype for the stream deck, with the side effect of being a powerful and useful pendant in its own right.